-Prerequisite: DDT 104, 111, DDT 144, DDT 124 or permission of instructor This course is designed to develop a strong foundation in common drafting and design practices and procedures.
-Topics include dimensioning concepts and pictorial drawings.
+Prerequisite: DDT 104, 111, DDT 144, DDT 124 or permission of instructor

+This course is designed to develop a strong foundation in common drafting and design practices and procedures.
+Topics include multi-view working drawings with advanced dimensioning, basic tolerancing, and pictorial drawings.